How to Heal From a Toxic Relationship - Tips & Tricks

 Step 3: Seek support from loved ones

 Healing from a toxic relationship can be difficult, so it's important to seek support from loved ones.
 This can include friends, family members, or a therapist.
 Talking about your experiences with someone you trust can help you process your emotions and move forward.
+Seeking help is very important for your emotional wellness.

 Step 4: Practice self-care